MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/in-app-ads.md

 To configure ad mediation settings for a UWP ad unit in your app:

 1. [Create an ad unit](#create-ad-unit) or [select an existing ad unit](#available-ad-units).
-2. On the **In-app ads** page, go to the **Mediation settings** section.
+2. On the **In-app ads** page, go to the **Mediation settings** section and configuration your settings.

-3. By default, the **Let Microsoft choose the best mediation settings for your app** check box is selected.
+    * By default, the **Let Microsoft choose the best mediation settings for your app** check box is selected.
+We recommend that you use this option.
 This option uses machine-learning algorithms to automatically choose the ad mediation settings for your app to help you maximize your ad revenue across the markets your app supports.
+When you use this option, you can also choose the ad networks you want to use in the configuration.
+Uncheck the ad networks that you don't want to be part of the configuration and our algorithm will ensure that your app only receives ads from the selected ad networks.
-We recommend that you use this option.
-Otherwise, if you want to choose your own ad mediation settings, clear this check box.
+    * If you want to choose your own ad mediation settings, choose **Modify default settings**.

     > [!NOTE]
-    > The remaining steps in this section are only applicable if you clear this check box and choose your own ad mediation settings.
+    > The remaining steps in this section are only applicable if you choose **Modify default settings**.

 4. In the **Target** drop-down, choose **Baseline** to configure the default configuration for your ad mediation settings.
 This default configuration will be applied to all markets, except for markets where you define market-specific configurations.
 6. Next, specify the ratio of ads you want to show in your control from paid networks (which pay you revenue for impressions) and other ad networks (which do not pay you revenue for impressions).
 To do this, enter a value between 0 and 100 in the **Weight** fields for **Paid ad networks** and **Other ad networks**.